codedwrench/xlinkhandheldassistant/README.md

 ## Windows
 This program occasionally gets compiled for Windows 10 using Visual Studio 2019.
 MINGW64 with a GCC version of atleast 10 works as well.

 **Note:** Monitor mode is not available on Windows.
 NPcap does not support packet injection, see: https://github.com/nmap/npcap/issues/85 .
-Monitor mode itself also has the following bug, https://github.com/nmap/npcap/issues/159.

 The following programs are needed:
 - Visual Studio 2019 or MINGW64 with a GCC version of atleast 10